“The best way to predict the future is to create it.”

 Over 2017-2020, Future Cities Canada programming and capital investments provided the highest revenue growth in our organization’s 33-year history: growing Evergreen’s revenue base by $25M+, over an approximate four-year period.

-These substantive investments proved two major strategic assumptions: 1) Canadians increasingly prioritize urban innovation to help solve problems in our communities; and 2) there is a demand for national-scale and regional programs that prioritize shared-value approaches to advancing innovation at the local level.
+These substantive investments proved two major strategic assumptions: 1) Canadians increasingly prioritize urban innovation to help solve problems in our communities; and 2) there is a demand for national-scale and regional programs that prioritize “shared-value” approaches to advancing innovation at the local level (increasingly referred to as “community innovation”).
 These were assumptions we made but they were also major risks, because at the time this direction was uncertain.
-We took the risks and we pushed ourselves - pretty hard, at times - restructured a big portion of the organization, and positioning Evergreen successfully as a national leader within Canada’s urban innovation agenda.
+We took the risks and we pushed ourselves - pretty hard, actually - restructured a big portion of the organization, and positioned Evergreen successfully as a national leader within Canada’s urban innovation agenda.

-After COVID hit the world, over 2020-21, Evergreen rebuilt and restructured our teams again, and my responsibilities were broadened through the concept of “government innovation.”
+Over the pandemic period, 2020-21, Evergreen rebuilt and restructured our teams again, and my responsibilities were broadened through the concept of “government innovation.”

 As Evergreen’s first Executive Director, Government Innovation, I am now responsible for advancing, supporting and reframing public sector innovation, through community-level, shared-value approaches, across Canada; and levering Evergreen's program portfolio to build new, cross-sectoral collaboration, unlocking opportunity to improve the wellbeing of residents and our planet.